chinapedia/wikipedia.abstract.en/Page/Pantograph.md

 Fools in German carnivals use _stretching shears_ ("Streckschere"), a.k.a. _Nürnberger Scissors_ (:de:Nürnberger Schere) as _hat snatchers_ to entertain the crowds.

-Ms.Thott.290.2º_029r.jpgThe fencing and swordsmanship manual _Ms.Thott.290.2º_ written in 1459 by Hans Talhoffer includes what appears to be an extending blade working on the same principle.
+The fencing and swordsmanship manual _Ms.Thott.290.2º_ written in 1459 by Hans Talhoffer includes what appears to be an extending blade working on the same principle.

 In 1886, Eduard Selling patented a prize-winning calculating machine based on the pantograph, although it was not commercially successful.[11]